Architecture

 -

 Out-of-process execution — The Copilot CLI server runs in a separate process; the SDK communicates via IPC.
-This isolates credentials and authentication from your script.
+This isolates credentials and authentication from your program.

 -